We are committed to confronting discrimination and racism and pursuing greater personal and societal equity. We are doing this by using a

 BC Human Rights Commission’s Grandmother Perspective

-framework for the collection of disaggregated race-based data, to understand how the COVID-19 response measures are experienced differently by age group, sex/gender, socioeconomic status, population density, immigration status, race, and Indigenous identity.
+framework for the collection of disaggregated race-based data, to understand how the COVID-19 response measures are experienced differently by age group, sex/gender, socioeconomic status, population density, immigration status, race, and Indigenous (First Nation, Métis, and Inuit)

-Even before the COVID-19 pandemic, we know that some British Columbians faced unfair disadvantages due to less access to services, resources, and opportunities due to stigma, discrimination, systemic racism, and historical and present-day colonialism.
-Applying an equity lens in this project allows the Project Team to assess how groups may be put at greater risk of experiencing poorer health and wellness outcomes due to the COVID-19 response measures.
+Even before the COVID-19 pandemic, we knew that some British Columbians faced unfair disadvantages due to less access to services, resources, and opportunities due to stigma, discrimination, systemic racism, and historical and present-day colonialism.
+Applying an equity lens in this project allows us to assess how groups may be put at greater risk of experiencing poorer health and wellness outcomes due to the COVID-19 response measures.

 Our core values also include collaboration and cooperation.
 Through a coordinated and iterative approach, the Project Team and Working Group members work collaboratively with key partners in government and across sectors to understand and monitor the societal consequences resulting from the COVID-19 response measures.
 Members share knowledge, expertise, and advice to support the province and British Columbians in moving forward together.

-Indigenous self-determination and reconciliation are reflected in the development of this project and the production of the Indigenous reports.
-Reciprocal accountability, wisdom, partnership, responsibility, respect, and action-orientation are the founding principles of the relationship between the Project Team and Indigenous rightsholders and organizations, including FNHA and MNBC.
-This project prioritizes the need for and value of Indigenous partners sharing the experiences, knowledge, voices, and recommendations of First Nations, Métis, and other Indigenous people in BC.
-This project also recognizes past and present colonialism, as well as racism and discrimination in the health care system.
-The principles that guide the Indigenous reports include wellness-focused, strengths-based, life-course, population health approach, and the principles of OCAP® (ownership, control, access, and possession).
-Indigenous data governance standards are being adhered to and upheld throughout the entire process.
-The reports will honour and speak to the strength and resilience demonstrated by Indigenous leadership, communities, families, and individuals in BC during the COVID-19 pandemic.
+The Project Team and Working Group are committed to upholding Indigenous (First Nations, Métis, and Inuit) self-determination and to reconciliation.
+Reciprocal accountability, wisdom, partnership, responsibility, respect, and action-orientation are the founding principles of the relationship with Indigenous (First Nations, Métis, and Inuit) rightsholders and organizations, including FNHA and MNBC.
+This project recognizes past and present colonialism, as well as racism and discrimination in the health care system and throughout our society.
+The principles that guide our approach to First Nations, Métis, and Inuit data include being wellness-focused and strengths-based, looking across the life-course, taking a population health approach, and adherence to Indigenous data governance principles.
+Formal and informal Indigenous (First Nations, Métis, and Inuit) data governance standards are being adhered to and upheld throughout the entire planning, data analysis, and report writing process.
+The reports will honour and speak to the strength and resilience demonstrated by Indigenous (First Nations, Métis, and Inuit) leadership, communities, families, and individuals in BC during the COVID-19 pandemic.